eriklong95/linking/symbol-resolution/symbol-table.template.md

 symbol.
 In our case, that number is 4 which makes sense since `state` is declared as a variable of type `int` and `int`s are 4 bytes long.

 Where is it defined that the variable `state` is initialized to `1`?
+Because this is a relocatable object file and the variable is defined in this module, we can just find the section where it is defined and the `value` property will be the offset into this section where the symbol is defined.
+Here we find `1`

 What are the real names of the properties of a symbol table entry?